chantelwetzel-noaa/data_summary/doc/_main.md

 # Rosethorn rockfish
  The most recent assessment of Rosethorn rockfish was a data-limited assessment conducted in 2010.
-Across available data, Rosethorn rockfish have been observed and sampled generally by both the commercial and recreational fisheries and the NWFSC HKL survey.
+Across available data, Rosethorn rockfish have been observed and sampled generally by both commercial and recreational fisheries and the NWFSC WCGBT and HKL surveys.

  Across all years of available data, commercial fisheries have collected a total of 4,614 length observations, 0 age readings, and 2,093 otoliths that are available to be aged.
-Since 2000, commercial fisheries have collected a 3,447 length observations, 0 age readings, and 1,947 otoliths that are available to be aged.
-In California, since 2000, a total of 201 length observations, 0 age readings, and 66 otoliths have been collected In Oregon, since 2000, a total of 1,962 length observations, 0 age readings, and 1,881 otoliths have been collected In Washington, since 2000, a total of 1,284 length observations, 0 age readings, and 0 otoliths have been collected
+In California, since 2000, a total of 201 length observations, 0 age readings, and 66 otoliths have been collected.
+In Oregon, since 2000, a total of 1,962 length observations, 0 age readings, and 1,881 otoliths have been collected.
+In Washington, since 2000, a total of 1,284 length observations, 0 age readings, and 0 otoliths have been collected.

 Across all years of available data, recreational fisheries have collected a total of 548 length observations, 0 age readings, and 5 otoliths that are available to be aged.
-Since 2003, recreational fisheries have collected a 364 length observations, 0 age readings, and 5 otoliths that are available to be aged.
-In California, since 2003, a total of 20 length observations, 0 age readings, and 0 otoliths have been collected In Oregon, since 2003, a total of 337 length observations, 0 age readings, and 0 otoliths have been collected In Washington, since 2003, a total of 7 length observations, 0 age readings, and 5 otoliths have been collected
+In California, since 2003, a total of 20 length observations, 0 age readings, and 0 otoliths have been collected.
+In Oregon, since 2003, a total of 337 length observations, 0 age readings, and 0 otoliths have been collected.
+In Washington, since 2003, a total of 7 length observations, 0 age readings, and 5 otoliths have been collected.

+Across all years of available data, the NWFSC WCGBT survey has collected a total of 17,509 length observations, 0 age readings, and 6,989 otoliths that are available to be aged.
 Across all years of available data, the NWFSC HKL survey has collected a total of 36 length observations, 0 age readings, and 27 otoliths that are available to be aged.

 ## commercial fisheries
  \begingroup\fontsize{10}{12}\selectfont